serialphotog/Intel-8080-Emulator/Readme.md

 This is a very much work in progress emulator for the Intel 8080 microprocessor.
 This is being developed purely as an educational exercise to get more familiar with emulation techniques.

+# The Rom

+If you decide to play with this you'll notice that it's currently hardcoded to load a space invaders ROM.
+These ROM files are not included in the public release of this code due to intellectual property issues.
+It'll be up to you to find the ROM files if you decide to play with this.

 ## License

 Copyright 2018 Adam Thompson <adam@serialphotog.com>